imgag/ngs-bits/doc/tools/FastqCheckUMI.md

 	Optional parameters:
 	  -out <file>       Output file containing the result string.
 If unset, writes to STDOUT.
 	                    Default value: ''
-	  -lines <int>      Number of lines which should be checked. (default: 10) Default value: '10'
+	  -lines <int>      Number of lines which should be checked.
+	                    Default value: '10'

 	Special parameters: